manassaloi/manassaloi.github.io/pow.md

   - Ran GoCorp (Gojek's business product for Transport). [press](https://kr-asia.com/gojek-reveals-new-features-for-corporate-clients-to-keep-up-with-grab)
   - Shipped a premium schedule a ride feature.
   - Owned the loyalty levers for Transport: Subscription, Bundles, GoClub, Vouchers, Missions.
-  - Redesigned the voucher experience.
+  - Redesigned the voucher application experience.
   - Owned the Experiments roadmap for Transport and in charge of improving the capabilities of our experimentation platform.
   - Owned the resurrection charter: getting back users lost during Covid.
   - Launched GoClub (Gojek's loyalty product) in Transport.